Basketball Stats Showdown 2026

 This pared-down challenge strips away extra data from the regular competition and focuses on easy to understand data cards about each team.

-There are two ways to win: (1) the winning team per division (elementary and middle school) will win a traveling trophy to display in their school, a pizza party and bragging rights for the year and (2) the school with the highest team scores average will win a pizza party for the team members from their school.
+The winning team per division (elementary and middle school) will win a trophy to display in their school, a pizza party and bragging rights for the year!

-This challenge is open to teams of students in grades K-8 from any school throughout Indiana.
-Teams could be as small as 2 students and as large as the entire class submitting one selection set.
+This challenge is open to student groups in grades K-8 from any school throughout Indiana.
+Student groups could be as small as 2 students and as large as the entire class submitting one selection set.
+The group’s adult sponsor will be responsible for making sure the students comply with the rules and meet all the requirements and deadlines for the algorithm submission.
+This adult can be a teacher, parent or guardian or club advisor.
+A sponsor can work with multiple teams.

 Challenge Schedule

-February 1 (or after)Last year’s data cards are released to sponsors who are already registered, and student groups can start developing a plan for picking the top 4 teams.
+February 1 (or after)The dataset is released to sponsors who are already registered, and student groups can start creating their algorithm.
 If sponsors register after February 1, they will receive the data set and instructions within 2 business days.

-Friday, April 18, 2025Winners notified on or before date; prizes distributed.
+Friday, April 10, 2026Winners notified on or before date; prizes distributed.

 Still have questions?
-Email Jenna Garcia at jenna@nextech.org
+Email Sarah DeLong at sarah@nextech.org

 Nextech Logo